 “It’s gonna be huge,” he said.

 Brooks is the best-selling solo artist in the United States in terms of album sales.
-This show in particular sold out within three hours.
+This show sold out in less than three hours.
 Notre Dame Stadium seats roughly 84,000 people, so that’s 24,000 tickets per hour — but this is far from unusual for a Brooks show.
 He once sold over 180,000 tickets in a three-hour span.
 In fact, he sells tickets so quickly that he repeatedly causes ticket vendor websites to crash.

 Yet Brooks also thinks critically about how to sell tickets to his shows.
 All tickets for his shows are first-come, first-serve and cost the same amount — “We’ve never been into paying more to get better seats,” he said.
 For the Notre Dame show, tickets were $98.95, and student tickets were half that, at $50.
 On the Friday night before the show, students will be able to watch him perform his soundcheck onstage — for free, with a student I.D.

 “This place was built for concerts,” Brooks said of the Notre Dame Stadium.
 His show will be in the round, performed on a freestanding stage in the middle of the stadium field.
-In a preview into the stadium from his Facebook Live show, “Inside Studio G,” Brooks stands in front of the empty, recently-constructed stage, which has huge screens on many sides.
-Large letter “G”s project onto the seats and bright purple lights shine out from the stage.
+In a preview into the stadium from his Facebook Live show, “Inside Studio G,” Brooks stood in front of the empty, recently-constructed stage, which has huge screens on many sides.
+Large letter “G”s projected onto the seats and bright purple lights shone out from the stage.

-“This is all gonna be front row feel,” he says, smiling and gazing around at the stadium.
+“This is all gonna be front row feel,” he said, smiling and gazing around at the stadium.
 “Front row — that’s like dessert, man.”

 “It would be the songs that urge you to be better to the people around you, and yourself,” Brooks said.
 “If there’s a message that you sure want to get to kids your age — it’s to love one another.”